 Your scorched earth budget should be your expenses drilled all the way down to what is absolutely necessary to maintain your four walls- food, shelter (including utilities), basic clothing, transportation, and I would add health care costs.

 Challenge yourself to cut back on unnecessary items now while financial times are good.
 It will ease the transition if a recession occurs.
-Great lead into to my next point…
+Great lead into my next point…

 4. Get comfortable living with less.

-In other words stop buying crap you don’t need.
+In other words, stop buying crap you don’t need.
 Establish some intentionality with your purchases and really hone in on the difference between needs and wants.

 Don’t make yourself miserable, but begin to challenge the consumer-driven excess that has become the norm in society.
 The job of marketers is to make us want stuff that we don’t really need.
 Their job is to separate us from our hard-earned dollars.